The superior quality of mould used by Tecni-Form produces the minimum visible split line

 Post-mould finishing – removing mould split line

-Every item produced by the rotational moulding system will have a fine line or ridge at the point where the mould is opened.
+Every item produced by the Rotational and RIM moulding system will have a fine line or ridge at the point where the mould is opened.
 Trimming these ‘split lines’ (or ‘de-flashing’) is an essential part of the finishing process on most rotomoulded plastic components.
 This is an area where the quality of the original mould shows clearly.
-The superior quality of mould used by tecni-form produces the minimum visible split line.
+The superior quality of mould used by Tecni-Form produces the minimum visible split line.

 Plastic to Metal and Plastic to Plastic